darryllane/SQLSearch/README.md

 $ruby sqlsearch.rb -u sa -p password -t 10.0.0.1

-The above command would connect using system administrator(SA) credentials and attempt to find sensitive in table and column names.
+The above command would connect using system administrator(SA) credentials and attempt to find sensitive keywords in table and column names.

 To connect using Windows authentication you need to add the '-w' command switch and a '-d' domain name.
 For example: